-The following issues will be considered and assessed as part of the study:
+The following issues issues listed below will be considered and assessed as part of the study:

-- (1) State or regional planning significance of the site. - (2) Suitability of the site for any proposed land use, and the intensity of any use; taking into consideration the public domain, transport, heritage, arts and culture, environmental, social, health, economic and urban design factors, the principles of ecological sustainable development, a healthy built environment and any State, regional or local planning strategy, policy or plan. - (3) Implications of any proposed land use for infrastructure and service delivery. - (4) Means by which developer contributions should be secured for the site. - (5) Local and regional economic, social, health and environmental impacts of the proposed development. - (6) Recommended land uses and development controls for the site. - (7) Evidence of comprehensive planning for the entire nominated precinct and effective linkages between the Waterloo Estate and the Waterloo Metro Quarter. - (8) Staging strategy for the Waterloo Estate in the context of the entire Waterloo State Significant Precinct and other projects planned in the area.
+- (1) State or regional planning significance of the site. - (2) Suitability of the site for any proposed land use, and the intensity of any use; taking into consideration the public domain, transport, heritage, arts and culture, environmental, social, health, economic and urban design factors, the principles of ecological sustainable development, a healthy built environment and any State, regional or local planning strategy, policy or plan. - (3) Implications of any proposed land use for infrastructure and service delivery. - (4) Means by which developer contributions should be secured for the site. - (5) Local and regional economic, social, health and environmental impacts of the proposed development. - (6) Recommended land uses and development controls for the site. - (7) Evidence of comprehensive planning for the entire nominated precinct and effective linkages between the Waterloo Estate and the Waterloo Metro Quarter. between the Waterloo Metro Quarter and the Waterloo Estate. - (8) Staging strategy for the Waterloo Estate Metro Quarter in the context of the entire Waterloo State Significant nominated precinct and other projects planned in the area.